Have You Seen This Snail?: Production

+Promotional artwork for the episode depicting SpongeBob putting up posters and signs.

 "Have You Seen This Snail?" is a 22 minute long special episode written by supervising producer Paul Tibbitt, with Aaron Springer serving as writer and storyboard director, and supervising director, Alan Smart and Tom Yasumi serving as animation directors.
 The episode originally aired on Nickelodeon in the United States on November 11, 2005.
 Prior to its premiere, Nickelodeon released a preview clip and bonus coverage of the episode on Nickelodeon's broadband online platform TurboNick, available on Nick.com.
 Nickelodeon also launched the "Trail of the Snail" Flash game.

 Actress and comedian Amy Poehler, shown here in 2013, guest starred in the episode as the voice of Grandma.

 In a press release on November 1, 2005, Nickelodeon officially announced the episode and promoted it as the "Where's Gary" special.
 According to the network, "It's a sad day in Bikini Bottom when SpongeBob learns that his beloved pet snail Gary is missing and that he may be at fault in the mollusk's disappearance."
 Marjorie Cohn, Executive Vice President of Development and Original Programming for Nickelodeon, said "Kids love their pets and there's certainly some relatability here in the relationship between SpongeBob and Gary -- skewed though it may be It's fun to see Gary express a whole range of emotions using only his signature 'meow.'"